MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightCluster.md

 ```

 ### -Name
-Specifies the name of the azure_2 HDInsight cluster to create.
+Specifies the name of the Azure HDInsight cluster to create.

 ```yaml
 Type: String